KHO11/Anime-Web-API/README.md

 Technologies Used
 C#: The primary programming language used for building the API.
 .NET 8: The framework used to create the web API.
-ASP.NET Core: Utilized for building the RESTful API architecture.
-Entity Framework Core: Used for data access and ORM (Object-Relational Mapping).
 Jikan API: A public API that provides anime data sourced from MyAnimeList.